Japan Visa from Dubai: Tourist & Visit Visa Guide 2026

 - Notes

-- Includes document review, Embassy submission, and passport collection
+- Includes document review, VFS submission, and passport collection

-The absence of a government consular fee makes Japan one of the most cost-effective visa applications from Dubai.
-The primary costs involved are travel insurance, hotel bookings, and flight reservations — all of which you need to plan your trip anyway.
-OraVisa charges a service fee for document preparation and Embassy submission, but this saves you the cost of a trip to Abu Dhabi.
+Japan's government visa fee is modest and, for some nationalities, reduced — but it is not waived for most applicants, and a VFS service fee also applies on every application.
+Beyond these, the primary costs are travel insurance, hotel bookings, and flight reservations — all of which you need to plan your trip anyway.
+OraVisa charges a service fee for document preparation and VFS submission, saving you the trips to the visa centre.

 Japan Visa Processing Time from Dubai

-The Japan Embassy in Abu Dhabi processes tourist visa applications within 5-7 business days from the date of submission.
-This excludes Japanese national holidays and UAE public holidays, both of which affect Embassy operations.
-During peak periods — particularly before cherry blossom season (late March to mid-April) and the Golden Week holiday period in Japan (late April to early May) — processing can take slightly longer due to higher application volumes.
+A traditional sticker visa submitted through VFS Global typically takes around 8-10 working days from the date of submission; the single-entry eVisa is usually around 5-7.
+This excludes Japanese national holidays and UAE public holidays, both of which affect processing.
+During peak periods — particularly before cherry blossom season (late March to mid-April) and the Golden Week holiday period in Japan (late April to early May) — processing can take longer due to higher application volumes.

 Japan Visa Processing Times from Dubai